-- 1. Have attained the age of eighteen. - Provide official transcripts which document completion of schooling through the equivalent of high school, as well as official transcripts of any colleges or universities previously attended.
-If original transcripts are not available in English, an official English translation must accompany the original document. - 3.
+- 1. Provide official transcripts which document completion of schooling through the equivalent of high school, as well as official transcripts of any colleges or universities previously attended.
+If original transcripts are not available in English, an official English translation must accompany the original document. - 2.
 Provide evidence of proficiency in the English language by submitting one of the following: - a.
 An equivalent score of 520 or better on the Test of English as a Foreign Language (TOEFL); - b.
-Successful completion of the American Consular Office examination of English Proficiency (administered abroad through the U.S. State Department);

-- Transcript from an accredited high school in the United States showing satisfactory completion of courses in the English language equivalent to three years; - d.
-Official transcripts from an accredited American college or university showing satisfactory completion of a course in English language, with standards which are equal to or exceed those set forth in first two items. - 4.
-Obtain F-1 Student Visa if not already in the country, otherwise must present proper documentation of current visa, legal residency alien or refugee. - a.
-International applicants must provide evidence of financial support.
-An affidavit of support must be filled out and returned to admissions with original bank statements showing adequate funds to cover the estimated costs of attendance and living expenses for one academic year.
-The funding must be displayed in U.S. dollars. - b.
-John Wood Community College's affidavit of support is found at www.jwcc.edu/admissions/international. - 5.
+Successful completion of the American Consular Office examination of English Proficiency (administered abroad through the U.S. State Department); - Transcript from an accredited high school in the United States showing satisfactory completion of courses in the English language equivalent to three years; - d.
+Official transcripts from an accredited American college or university showing satisfactory completion of a course in English language, with standards which are equal to or exceed those set forth in first two items. - 3.
+Provide evidence of financial resources. - 4.
+Provide proper documentation. - a.
+Students outside of the United States must provide a photocopy of their valid passport. - b.
 If the student is already in the United States on a B, F, H, J, or other nonimmigrant visa, he/she must provide photocopies of valid passport, most recent visa, I-94 card, I-20 document (if on an I-20 visa), or DS-2019 document (if on a J-1 visa), and INS Notice of Action approving extension or change of status application.
 Legal resident alien or refugee must present proper documentation to be admitted to the college.